Loading...

 Akari 24A

-Created in 1953, the AKARI 23A suspension is the smallest size of the 23A and 24A series, models with a tight and regular bamboo wire structure.
+Created in 1953, the Akari 24A suspension lamp is 56 cm high and is the smallest of the oval suspension lamps with a tight, regular bamboo wire structure.
+It is also available in a larger format: Akari 24A.

 Isamu Noguchi's Akari light sculptures are considered icons of 20th century modern design.
 Designed by Noguchi from 1952 and handmade for half a century by the original manufacturer in Gifu, Japan, these paper lanterns are the perfect combination of Japanese craftsmanship and modernist forms.